grd/FreePDM/ConceptOfDesign/Workflows/03-RevisionProcedures.md

 ### questions / Comments 1

 - in [this FC forum thread](https://forum.freecadweb.org/viewtopic.php?f=8&t=68350) there is spoken about the usage of svn.
 Is this possible with this
+  - grd: To be honest, I don't know but I think that is possible.
+I looked at some videos that showed that it is possible.
+But I also talked to Yorik and he said that he liked GIT too.
+So database should be independent of which kind of database you use.
 - If this procedure is start within FC it should be possible to directly open the created part.
 This could also be two feature(_Create new item_ AND _Create & Open new item_).
+  - grd: I don't know.
+We are gonna find out.
 - There should be a method added that there are one or more people who can check the
+   - grd: I don't think so.
+Check out yes.
+But when the file is checked out the file is locked for everyone else.
+And checking in, that should be done with the guy who checked it out.

 ### Workflow 2